-9.18.
-The proposed development is considered to be acceptable in terms of appearance and the impacts it is anticipated to have on the amenities of local residents.
-Compliance with the measures detailed in the Noise Management Plan would be secured by condition, in the interests of safeguarding the amenities of the closest neighbouring residents, as would the installation of the screening prior to first use of the terrace.
+8.17.
+The high-level ventilation grilles on the gable ends are poorly designed and have caused some degree of harm to the appearance of the church; however, in this instance it is not considered that this harm is significant enough to warrant refusal of planning permission.
+The other aspects of the development, the handrails and external lighting, are considered to be acceptable in terms of appearance, and the scheme as a whole is considered acceptable in terms of the impacts it is anticipated to have on the amenities of local residents subject to the aforementioned conditions.
+Compliance with the measures detailed in the Noise Management Plan, installation of the screening prior to first use of the terrace, and restrictions on the hours of use of the lighting and plant machinery shall be secured by condition in the interest of safeguarding the amenities of the closest neighbouring residents.
 For the foregoing reasons the proposal is considered to be in accordance with policies CP2 and CP12 of the Brighton and Hove City Plan Part One, and DM20, DM21 and DM40 of the City Plan Part Two.

-10. EQUALITIES
+9. EQUALITIES

-10.1.
+9.1.
 The terrace has stepped access so is not equally accessible for all persons.

-11. CLIMATE CHANGE/BIODIVERSITY
+10. CLIMATE CHANGE/BIODIVERSITY